nobody246/phreakshot/README.md

                                                         ```""
 </pre>

-PHREAKSHOT v1.0 ©2018 a.se8seven (_a_t) gm...com                                                       ```""
+PHREAKSHOT v1.0 ©2018 "Cactus cactus!"

+a.se8seven (_a_t) gm...com

-illegal use not permitted, not responsible for any damage under any circumstances.
+Illegal use not permitted, not responsible for any damage under any circumstances.

+Only allowed for use on your own systems.